-An interesting aspect of the field identifier template (JNIFieldId) is its type inference capability, which is mostly hidden from the user.
+An interesting aspect of the field-handling templates (JNIField, JNIFieldId) is their type inference capability, which is mostly hidden from the user.
 Observe that the JNI only supplies a set of Get<type>Field functions, each corresponding to a different variable type; thus, accessing a variable apparently requires explicit specification of the appropriate function.
 We circumvent this requirement by using the template specialization technique, namely, we preinstantiate the member functions of JNIFieldId for all the primitive types (i.e., JNIFieldId<jint>::operator=() is actually implemented using the SetIntField function etc.).
 This way, once the field is instantiated (for example, on an integer Java variable - JNIField<jint>), we no longer need to specify its type on every variable access.

-To achieve this aim, we start with a series of basic declarations, where each primitive type is associated with the corresponding Java basic type and Java array type, and is assigned the JNI type signature.
+This mechanism uses a series of basic declarations, where each primitive C++ type is associated with the corresponding Java basic type and Java array type, and is assigned the JNI type signature.
 The declarations are realized as C++ structs, which are later used by the compiler as a lookup table (among the rest, this relieves the user from having to remember signatures of various Java types; instead, those can be looked up whenever necessary).
-Listing 7 shows such definitions for the integer primitive type:
+For more details, see the full implementation in files jni_field.h and jni_declarations.h.